swiftraccoon/cpp-sdrtrunk-transcriber/README.md

 ## Features

 - Monitors a directory for new MP3 files
-- Transcribes audio using OpenAI's API
+- Transcribes audio using OpenAI's API or local transcription with [faster-whisper](https://github.com/SYSTRAN/faster-whisper)
 - Searches transcriptions for tencodes/signals/callsigns in provided JSON files and appends their translation to end of transcription
 - Manages transcriptions and metadata in an SQLite3 database
 - (in progress) Provides a systemd service for automated running